-The second one (section 3.1) arises from failing to notice that a line-ofsight distance between us and a radiation source is a distance in a universe whose comoving spatial extension increases the further back we look in time.
-This transcends the comoving space of a formerly less extended Big Bang universe.
-Each of these flaws requires a rejection of the Big Bang idea.
+The second one (section 3) arises from failing to notice that a line-of-sight distance between us and a radiation source is a distance in a universe whose observable spatial extension increases the further back we look in time.
+This transcends the space of a formerly less extended big bang universe.
+Each of these flaws requires a rejection of the big bang idea.

 Although they appear conspicuous to attentive unindoctrinated outsiders, most experts in the field, even critical ones, failed to take notice of these flaws.
-Some who noticed that the idea of a Big Bang is not always convenient use to say that it should not be taken literally.
+Some who noticed that the idea of a big bang is not always convenient use to say that it should not be taken literally.
 In their view, the universe was always rather large, perhaps infinite, has no unique center and it is 'space' that expands.
-If this view was developed into a complete and consistent model, instead of being offered as a half-baked afterthought to a self-contradictory attempt, it would not be a Big Bang model any more.
+This view would need to be developed into a complete and consistent model instead of being offered as an afterthought to an incompatible model.

-For traditional cosmologists, the observability of the CMB follows right away from the cosmological principle and the established practice of treating radiation in cosmological models based on General Relativity as a fluid that expands or 'comoves' with the Hubble flow.
-Disregarding the fact that radiation propagates faster than by this expansion in particular when it becomes free to escape beds for missing that the radiation from the primeval fireball in a proper Big Bang model loses in addition to its homogeneity (section 2.2) also its observability at our place (section 2.1).
+For traditional cosmologists, the observability of the CMB follows right away from the cosmological principle and the established practice of treating radiation in cosmological models based on general relativity as a fluid that expands or 'comoves' with the Hubble flow.
+Disregarding the fact that radiation propagates faster than by this expansion in particular when it becomes free to escape beds for missing that the radiation from the primeval fireball in a proper big bang model loses in addition to its homogeneity (section 2.2) also its observability at our place (section 2.1).
 This happens already before the first stars are formed.
 But in this matter, the established practice has largely prevented a simple rational analysis.

-It is clear that standard cosmology is not really a proper Big Bang model.
-We have seen that it is a contradictory juxtaposition and conflation of such a model with two different ones - a comoving model erroneously applied to free streaming radiation (section 2.3) and an expanding view model incompatible with the expanding universe models (section 3.1).
+One can object that standard cosmology is not really a proper big bang model.
+We have seen that it is a contradictory fusion of such a model with two different ones - a comoving model erroneously applied to radiation (section 2.3) and an expanding view model incompatible with the other models (section 3).

 It appears as if the difference between the three models was ignored by thinking of cosmic distances as distances in time only.
-Eq.
-(1) can tempt one to do so.
-However, while the relic radiation blunder is supported by a postulate whose tenability had remained unchecked, there is no similar excuse for the blindness to the cosmometric contradiction.
-It remains yet to be clarified how it can be that contradictory statements like the one cited from Liddle's textbook [2] are not sufficient to elicit the insight that there is a conflict if spatial extensions are also considered.
+However, it remains enigmatic why even explicitly contradictory statements like the one cited from Liddle's textbook [2] are not sufficient to elicit the insight that there is a conflict if spatial extensions are also considered.